Tracing Threads of Connection

-John Bond’s inheritance included a cotton plantation in Guyana called Lancaster [my research has uncovered that there are two Lancaster’s in Guyana, and this particular Lancaster Plantation was in Demerara, located at the mouth of the Mahaica River, see map below].
-His uncle Thomas likely came into ownership of the Lancaster plantation in about 1812.
+John Bond’s inheritance included a cotton plantation in Guyana called Lancaster.
+It turns out that there are two Lancaster’s in Guyana, and this Lancaster Plantation was in Demerara, located at the mouth of the Mahaica River (see map below).
+John Bond’s Uncle Thomas likely came into ownership of the Lancaster plantation in about 1812.

 Some 16 years earlier, in 1796, the Lancaster cotton plantation in Guyana was visited by an English physician called Dr George Pinckard.
-Pinckard, described the Lancaster Plantation as ‘distinguished’ by ‘the inhuman treatment of the slaves’.
+Pinckard described the Lancaster Plantation as ‘distinguished’ by ‘the inhuman treatment of the slaves’.
 This is a place, he said, where ‘cruelty had become contagious’ and the manager ‘hardened in savage conduct’ and ‘diabolical cruelty’.
 During Pinckard’s visit an enslaved husband and wife from Lancaster plantation escaped.
-They were recaptured and flogged and Pinckard was called on to offer medical assistance.
-When he arrived the man had already died of his wounds, ‘an iron collar’ still fastened around his neck and heavy chains binding his body to that of his ‘almost murdered’ wife.
-She was in a condition so ‘horrid and distressing can scarcely be conceived’, her ‘flesh’ was ‘so torn as to exhibit one extensive sore, from the loins almost down to her hams’.
-Pinckard describes this episode as ‘the most shocking’ instance of ‘barbarity’ he witnessed during his journey through the West Indies and South America, and Pinckard’s published letters were later used to support the political case for abolition in Britain.
+They were recaptured and flogged.
+Pinckard is called on to offer medical assistance.
+When he arrives the man has already died of his wounds, ‘an iron collar’ still fastened around his neck and heavy chains binding his body to that of his ‘almost murdered’ wife.
+She is in a condition so ‘horrid and distressing can scarcely be conceived’, her ‘flesh’ is ‘so torn as to exhibit one extensive sore, from the loins almost down to her hams’.
+Pinckard describes this episode as ‘the most shocking’ instance of ‘barbarity’ he witnessed during his journey through the West Indies and South America.
+Pinckard’s published letters were later used to support the political case for abolition in Britain.

 This image is an extract of an 1840 map of British Guiana created by Robert Hermann Schomburgk (1804–65), a British naturalist and surveyor known for his pioneering surveys of British Guiana (present-day Guyana).
 It clearly shows the location of Lancaster at the mouth of the Mahaica River.

-As John Bond and Abraham Rawlinson were absentee landlords, Josias Booker played a central role in the management and development of their Guyanese plantations for the next decade.
-Indeed, in 1829, Josias was awarded a Gold Medal by the London-based “Society for the Encouragement of Arts, Manufactures, and Commerce’ (which still exists today, known now as the Royal Society of Arts or RSA).
+John Bond and Abraham Rawlinson were absentee landlords, and Josias Booker appears to have continued to play a central role in the management and development of their overseas plantations for the next decade.
+In 1829, Josais was awarded a Gold Medal by the London based “Society for the Encouragement of Arts, Manufactures, and Commerce’ (which still exists today, known now as the Royal Society of Arts or RSA).
 Josias’s submission for this prize took the form of a written paper, and testimonials from third parties.
 It was published by the RSA, and you can read it here.

 This gold medal, bestowed under the Colonies and Trade category, was given to Josias in recognition of his work introducing machinery and cattle ‘in aid of slave labour’ on four cotton plantations (Broom Hall, Fairfield, Land of Promise, and Palmyra) in Guyana.
-Booker had had an oxen-driven plough imported from “near Lancaster” and a Cotton Gin imported from Liverpool to support his improvement works.
+Booker had had an Oxen driven plough imported from “near Lancaster” and a Cotton Gin imported from Liverpool to support his improvement works.
 ‘I have the honour’, writes Booker, ‘of transmitting to you a detailed account of the methods adopted on plantation Broom Hall for the purpose of diminishing human labour in the cultivation of cotton, by the substitution of agricultural machinery and the use of cattle’.
 His award focused on the increased yields of cotton that Booker stated had been realised through “progressive” agricultural methods.
-He claimed that his methods were driven not only by economic gain, but by a “humane” concern for his enslaved labour force.
-The evidence submitted to the prize committee of the society, includes a description by Josias of his humane treatment of the enslaved workforce he managed, and his training of neighbouring plantation managers, and enslaved people, in new agricultural practices and technologies – primarily by using oxen driven ploughs to increase productivity and yield, and introducing cotton gins.
-Josias writes on the introduction of cotton gins:
+He argued that his methods where driven not only by economic gain, but by a “humane” concern for his enslaved labour force.
+The evidence to the prize committee of the society, includes a description by Josias of his humane treatment of the enslaved workforce he managed, and his training of neighbouring plantation managers, and enslaved people, in new agricultural practices and technologies –primarily using oxen driven ploughs to increase productivity and yield, and introducing cotton gins.
+He writes on the introduction of cotton gins:

 “Invalids, and children of from ten years to fifteen years of age, after a little practice, would bring 75lbs of clean ginned cotton per day, which is one-third more than the general average of work done in that part of the country by the strongest men in the gangs, with hard labour.”

 Booker offers data in the form of accounts of cotton yield over time to support his case of increased yield.
-His evidence of how this also improved conditions for enslaved people includes alleged testimonies from the enslaved people: ‘our people felt and loudly expressed, the ease they derived from the plough’.
-He also claimed to have seen an increase in population of enslaved people on the estates he managed, evidence, he suggested, that enslaved people were living longer and more children were surviving due to his progressive improvements.
-He suggests that the increased life-span was in part because enslaved people now had more time to work on their own small allotments, growing food and raising chickens and pigs.
+His evidence of how this also improved conditions for enslaved people includes alleged testimonies from the enslaved people, ‘our people felt and loudly expressed, the ease they derived from the plough’ and also that he saw an increase in population of enslaved people on the estates he managed, evidence he suggested that enslaved people where living longer and more children where surviving due to his progressive improvements.
+He suggests that the increased life span was in part because enslaved people now had more time to work on their own small allotments, growing food and raising chickens and pigs.